 So if you want to show exactly what percentage of fiber is recycled, can you do that on the new MIX label?

-According to the new labeling standard, if you wish to communicate the percentage of recycled fiber, it must appear directly beneath the Mobius loop.
+According to the new labeling standard, if you want to communicate the percentage of recycled fiber, it must appear directly beneath the Mobius loop.
 The Mobius loop is optional for both the MIX and Recycled labels.
 (But on the Recycled Label, it will always say 100%)

 Why is that?
 There are many FSC-certified stocks that are not 100 percent PCW.